WSDOT/wzdx.models/README.md

 These builders ensure a valid feed output is generated.

 Example: Creating a v4 workzone/detour (wzdxfeed) feed can be done using the builder classes either individually or fluently:

+#### Converting to Json
+The models and converters designed within make use of Newtonsoft Json serialization and it is recommended to use over the .Net Json serializer.

 ### Using individual builders:
 ``` cs